 Experiences for Kids in Genealogy

-- If you havea family heirloom Christmas ornament that everyone treasures, write down the story of it this year.
+Do you have a family heirloom-type ornament that the whole family treasures?
+If you do, sit down with the kids and write down the story of it this year.
 Where did it come from?
 Whose it is?
 Laminate the story and keep it in your Christmas boxes so that future grand-kids can know the story, too.
 You think you’ll remember, but the details fade over time.
 One day you’ll be pushing up daisies, unable to tell any more stories except those you’ve recorded with your pen.
 Cheery thought.

-- Encourage your children to keep a journal of their own lives.
+Encourage your children to keep a journal of their own lives.
 Yes, their kids are going to want to know how much popcorn at the movie cost and what their favorite book was.
 Here are a few ideas on encouraging kids to keep a journal, or diary.
+Laura Ingalls Wilder didn’t think she’d lived a life that was of much interest to anyone but where would the world of American literature, or homesteading literature, be without Little House on the Prairie?!

 The Homestead Journal